7 Predictive Modeling

 “The numbers don’t lie.”

-Any data-driven analysis depends on assumptions, and sound judgment and awareness of context are required when assessing the validaty of conclusions drawn.
+Any data-driven analysis depends on assumptions, and sound judgment and awareness of context are required when assessing the validity of conclusions drawn.